styled-components/styled-components-native-code-mod/README.md

 # styled-components-native-code-mod

 Transforms v1 styled-components to v2.
+It

-It adds `px` units where relevant.
+* Adds `px` units where relevant
+* Fixes `font-family` to include quotes

 In